Who is who in early years

 A Voice for the Early Years Sector in Surrey – Representing your views.

 This Council is comprised of an elected membership of representatives designed to capture the views across the maintained, private, voluntary and independent sectors of Early Years providers.
-The formation of the Early Years Phase Council (EYPC) mirrors the Primary Secondary and Special Phase Councils and replaces the Early Years Reference Group.
-This means that for the first time we have achieved equal status with statutory school age education.
+The Early Years Phase Council (EYPC) mirrors the work of the Primary, Secondary and Special Phase Councils and works in close partnership alongside them.

 The EYPC will work as a conduit to support wider consultation on a broad variety of issues and strategies including service delivery, funding and targeted priorities including SEND and social mobility.
 We will continue to have representation on Schools Forum, which is instrumental in deciding future funding policy.
 We will also have opportunity to meet with the SCC Director of Education at regular intervals, along with the Chairs of the other Phase Councils, to influence and input into future strategies.